luloxi/evolution-DAO/README.md

 Now search for this parts of the code and follow the checkpoint 4 instructions there:

+- `event ProposalCreated`
 - `function createProposal`
 - `function vote`
 - `function getProposal`

 To finish, go to `packages/hardhat/scripts` and edit `createProposal.js` call to createProposal to account for changes made!

+> Remember to run `yarn deploy --reset` to deploy the new version of the contract before calling your modified createProposal.js!

-Create a new proposal now, you should see an updated frontend card with a deadline!
+Create a new proposal now with `yarn create-proposal`, you should see an updated frontend card with a deadline!

 ### 🥅 Goals